JoseDeFreitas/awesome-youtubers/contributing.md

 - The channel is focused on the technology and the youtuber also teaches about tech-related content.
 Examples of acceptable topics: JavaScript tutorials, web design, command-line cmdlets.
 Examples of not acceptable topics: freelancing as an illustrator, laws in the technology industry, personal finance tips, makeup, jokes.
 - It must be an entire YouTube channel (a youtuber).
 You can't add only one video or playlist.
-- The channel should be made up of content created by the Youtuber.
+- The channel should be made up of content created by the YouTuber.
 Do not add channels that create playlists and add videos from other youtubers.
 - The channel must follow the [YouTube terms](https://www.youtube.com/t/terms) and any other rules provided by YouTube.
 - The channel must be primarily English.